 \subsection{Stochastic flow estimate and integrability}

-As mentioned earlier, the type of solution considered here does not require an integrability assumption, in this section, we will prove a Lipschitz in time integrability estimate on the flow of the solutions associated with the drifted Laplace-Beltrami operator, \textit{i.e} associated to $B\cdot \nabla_g + \frac{1}{2}\Delta_g$, where $\Delta_g$ is the Trace of the Hessian, in local coordinates it writes $\Delta_gf = g^{ij}\partial_{ij}f-g^{ij}\Gamma^k_{ij}\partial_kf$.
-In the Euclidean setting, this is straightforward from the triangular inequality of the norm, Jensen's inequality and Burkholder-Davis-Gundy inequality.
-On a Riemannian manifold, one needs to use Ito's formula on the distance function, however, outside the injectivity radius the distance function fails to be differentiable.
-For example, on the 1-dimensional Torus, $\mathbb{T} = \dR/\mathbb{Z}$, then the distance function $d(0,\cdot)$ is not differentiable at $1/2$.
-Nevertheless, on a connected manifold of bounded geometry, it is possible to construct a substitute of the distance function with natural smoothness properties, this is the subject of the following result due to Yu.A.
-Kordyukov.
+The notion of solution considered here does not require an integrability assumption, in this section, we will prove a Lipschitz in time integrability estimate for the solutions.
+In the Euclidean setting, this follows directly from the triangle inequality, Jensen's inequality, and the Burkholder-Davis-Gundy inequality.
+On a Riemannian manifold, however, one must apply Itô's formula to the distance function.
+A key difficulty arises outside the injectivity radius, where the distance function fails to be differentiable.
+For instance, on the one-dimensional torus $\mathbb{T} = \mathbb{R}/\mathbb{Z}$, the squared distance function $d^2(0,\cdot)$ is not differentiable at $1/2$.